Kong/docs.konghq.com/app/deck/1.8.x/guides/getting-started.md

     curl -i -X GET http://localhost:8001/services
     ```

-4. You can also run the diff command, which should report no changes:
+4. Run the diff command again, which should report no changes:

     ```sh
     deck diff